Expand globally, across platforms, while maintaining the high performance expected by hardcore gamers

 Plarium’s growth is centered on expanding its gamer population globally.
 In addition, while most of its current players are hardcore gamers on social platforms, a key dimension to its strategy is to offer its games on any platform its gamers want to play, whether it is the web, social or mobile.

 Hardcore gamers demand the highest performance and reliability regardless of platform.
-As a result, Limelight’s Orchestrate Content Delivery and Orchestrate Storage platform is critical to this global, multi-platform expansion strategy.
+As a result, Limelight’s CDN and Storage platform is critical to this global, multi-platform expansion strategy.

 Yair Pines is Plarium’s Head of IT and is responsible for “everything with blinking lights and cables” at the company.
 He describes himself as a curious guy.
 “If I can learn more about anything, I do it myself.”
 As a result, the company originally deployed homegrown load balancing technology, but reached a point where it became almost impossible to grow its delivery and performance infrastructure while maintaining sufficient caching.